APTrust/exchange/audit/2019-10/README.md

 The raw audit data is in the APTrust internal bucket (aptrust.internal) under the audit-oct-2019 folder.
 It includes the data dumped out by the `apt_dump_files` and `apt_audit_list` commands above.
 It also includes a copy of SQLite database, called `audit.db`.

+The raw data also includes `create_replication_events.txt`, which lists the files were copied into aptrust.preservation.oregon as part of the audit.

 ## Preliminary Results

 ### Missing Files (According to data collected)